 Early on a Saturday morning, I woke up and decided I was going to check out the Merritt Island National Wildlife Refuge, I've been there a dozen times before and love it, but had never been there first thing in the morning.
 So, I headed to my girls bedroom at 6:30 in the morning and asked them if they wanted to go.
 As is typical in most teenage households I got the "Mom, it's not even 7 o'clock" and "do I have to go?" so with a quick kiss good-bye I headed out on my own.
 Now...at first I was pretty sad, but then I realized I was going to have peace and quite for hours WooHoo!

 This drive will meander for 7 miles through the salt and fresh water marsh where you are bound to see water fowl, wading birds, raptors, shorebirds, alligators, and maybe a river otter or two.
 Keep in mind that this area changes seasonally to accommodate the hundreds of birds that migrate to the refuge from the North.
 The best time to see birds is going to be early in the morning, or around sunset, from October - March.
 You can also drive on Bio Lab Rd. this is a shorter drive that hugs the coastline.
 I was lucky to visit on a day where the Snowy Egrets, Herons, and Roseate Spoonbill were in plenty.
 The trees were overflowing with these birds, each fishing for a morning meal.
-If you are in search of the alligator, I have always had my best luck on the drive at Peacocks Pocket, this drive takes you through the marsh as well but it is more of the wetland forest.
+If you are in search of the alligators, I have always had my best luck on the drive at Peacocks Pocket, this drive takes you through the marsh as well but it is more of the wetland forest.
 Often times you can find them sunning on the banks.

 Birds Typically Found in the Refuge

-After your day of driving you need to head to the visitors center, there you will find the perfect place to have a picnic, pick up a gift, or enjoy the interpretative center where kids see a giant alligator, climb the stairs to see the bald eagle family or learn all about conservation and the animals that call the Merritt Island NWR home.
+After your day of driving you need to head to the visitors center, there you will find the perfect place to have a picnic, pick up a gift, or enjoy the interpretative center where kids can see a giant alligator, climb the stairs to see the bald eagle family or learn all about conservation and the animals that call the Merritt Island NWR home.

 Here are a few tips to really enjoy your time here.